 Consulting Side

-Consulted with a number of clients and business's including manufacturing clients.
+Consulted with a number of clients and businesses, including those in the manufacturing industry as well as companies that had our services.

-Eventually ended up working for John McAfee in Durham North Carolina working on Sentinel.
+Eventually ended up working for John McAfee's MGT in Durham North Carolina working on Sentinel project.

 I worked on the Sentinel Project, a sophisticated system designed to detect hackers through a network of honeypots that simulated outdated and unpatched systems.